Temporal magnetic interfaces reveal damping-induced spin-wave amplification near the stripe-domain transition in ultrathin films with DMI: Introduction

-Here we establish a framework for magnonics of time-varying media using as an example ultrathin CoFeB films with PMA and DMI.
-We develop an analytical description based on magnonic impedance and validate it with micromagnetic simulations, showing that adiabatic field ramps suppress temporal reflections exponentially, analogous to Landau–Zener dynamics~\cite{landau1932theorie, zener1932non}.
-We identify three dynamical regimes—damping, slow instability and strong instability—controlled by proximity to an exceptional point and the critical field.
-Operating in the slow instability regime, we demonstrate up to 175-fold amplitude amplification.
-In this regime Gilbert damping enhances gain: the growth rate scales linearly with $\alpha$, so increased dissipation strengthens amplification.
+Here, using a combination of analytical theory and systematic micromagnetic simulations, we show that Gilbert damping---conventionally the primary obstacle to spin-wave propagation---can enable spin-wave amplification near field-driven phase transitions in ultrathin CoFeB films with perpendicular anisotropy and interfacial DMI.
+We develop an analytical description based on magnonic temporal impedance and validate it with micromagnetic simulations, showing that adiabatic field ramps suppress temporal reflections exponentially, analogous to Landau--Zener dynamics\cite{landau1932theorie, zener1932non}.
+We identify three dynamical regimes---damping, slow instability, and strong instability---controlled by proximity to an exceptional point and the critical field.
+Near this exceptional point, finite Gilbert damping lifts the degeneracy and, remarkably, enables exponential amplitude growth: in the slow-instability regime, the growth rate scales linearly with $\alpha$, so increased dissipation strengthens rather than opposes gain.
+A temporal-slab protocol operating in this regime achieves 175-fold amplitude amplification without continuous power injection.
+This dissipation-driven gain mechanism is specific to magnetic systems near phase transitions and demonstrates that temporal field modulation provides a practical route to reconfigurable spin-wave amplification.
+Energy analysis shows that the field ramp prepares a metastable uniform state below $H_c$, whose excess energy is subsequently released into the growing spin-wave amplitude, consistent with the recently introduced antimagnonic framework~\cite{Harms2024antimagnonics,Wang2026antimagnonObs}.
+Beyond the specific CoFeB system studied here, the analytical expressions depend only on material parameters, suggesting applicability to other ferromagnetic thin films with PMA and DMI near field-driven phase transitions.